rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 Again, if two lie together, they keep warm, but how can one keep warm alone? ^0411

-And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken. ^0412
+And though a man might prevail against one who is alone, two will withstand him--a threefold cord is not quickly broken. ^0412

 Better was a poor and wise youth than an old and foolish king who no longer knew how to take advice. ^0413

 For he went from prison to the throne, though in his own kingdom he had been born poor. ^0414

-I saw all the living who move about under the sun, along with that youth who was to stand in the king’s place. ^0415
+I saw all the living who move about under the sun, along with that youth who was to stand in the king's place. ^0415

 There was no end of all the people, all of whom he led.
 Yet those who come later will not rejoice in him.
 Surely this also is vanity and a striving after wind. ^0416

 Guard your steps when you go to the house of God.
 To draw near to listen is better than to offer the sacrifice of fools, for they do not know that they are doing evil. ^0501

 Be not rash with your mouth, nor let your heart be hasty to utter a word before God, for God is in heaven and you are on earth.
 Therefore let your words be few. ^0502

-For a dream comes with much business, and a fool’s voice with many words. ^0503
+For a dream comes with much business, and a fool's voice with many words. ^0503

 When you vow a vow to God, do not delay paying it, for he has no pleasure in fools.
 Pay what you vow. ^0504